FREE SHIPPING on orders of $85 or more

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Riddle include Riddell, Riddle, Riddall, Riddells, Ridel and others.

 First found in Aquitaine where this baronial name was derived from a Gothic race.
 It was here that the Baron of Blaye (c.
 1030) granted lands to the Abbey of Fons Dulcis near Bordeaux.
 This grant was confirmed by Gerald de Blavia and one of his sons Geoffre Rudelli (Ridel.)
 The latter lived 1079-1099 and left for Scotland during the time of King David I. Upon his arrival, he received grants of lands.
 He was the ancestor of the Riddells, Baronets.
 Another Geoffrey Ridel from the preceding generation went to England from Apulia with William Bigod and is mentioned in the Domesday Book.
 He was Crown Commissioner in 1106.
 In 1120, he succeeded Ralph Basset as Justiciary.
 Stephen Ridell was appointed Lord Chancellor of Ireland in 1186 and years later Stephen Riddel was Lord Chancellor of Ireland (c.
 1313–1318).
+A member of the family of Picard changed his name to Ruddle, at the instance of King Edward IV., to denote his birthplace.

 This web page shows only a small excerpt of our Riddle research.
-Another 375 words (27 lines of text) covering the years 1030, 1106, 1124, 1577, 1582, 1590, 1595, 1601, 1604, 1616, 1632, 1669, 1700, 1664, 1747 and are included under the topic Early Riddle History in all our PDF Extended History products.
+Another 375 words (27 lines of text) covering the years 1030, 1106, 1124, 1577, 1582, 1590, 1595, 1601, 1604, 1616, 1632, 1669, 1700, 1664 and 1747 are included under the topic Early Riddle History in all our PDF Extended History products.

 Another 63 words (4 lines of text) are included under the topic Early Riddle Notables in all our PDF Extended History products.